Protecting the Planet

 This is just one of many natural resources we use.
 We are also trying to reduce the use of non-renewables in other ways.
 Two of our main depots have solar panels fitted and is creating enough electricity to run these depots as well as feeding back into the grid.
 We have limited down the use of gas heating down to only two depots.
 Most of our buildings have automatic LED lights.

 Another way we are reducing the need for excavating fossil fuels is via our products.
 WJ has two manufacturing plants where we make our own hot thermoplastic products.
 One of the main ingredients to this type of product is resin.
-Originally, we have been using a petroleum-based resin, however, when a bio-based replacement surfaced the market, we knew that there had to be a difference in our environmental impact had we swapped.
+Originally, we have been using a petroleum-based resin, however, when a bio-based replacement surfaced on the market, we knew that there had to be a difference in our environmental impact had we swapped.
 We then set about trialling this and measuring the carbon footprint of our products, which was verified externally.

-From these exercises we learnt that not only is the quality of the products still the same, but we managed to reduce the carbon footprint for some recipes to by 80%.
+From these exercises, we learnt that not only is the quality of the products still the same, but we managed to reduce the carbon footprint for some recipes by 80%.
 This led to a complete swap to the bio-based resin to give one of the lowest carbon footprint thermoplastic product in the industry.
 Our Product carbon footprint calculator has gone on to win awards and peaked international interest and collaboration in our value chain.
 By understanding the whole life cycle of our products, we can improve it.
-Other ways that we have improved for our thermoplastic products as well are using recycled glass beads and recycled aggregates.
-We have also created aluminium studs which requires a lot less bitumen and need for taking out chunks on the road surface
+Other ways that we have improved our thermoplastic products as well are using recycled glass beads and recycled aggregates.
+We have also created aluminium studs which require a lot less bitumen and need for taking out chunks on the road surface

 This is the start of a successful journey to a decarbonised future.